silvio3105/sPostBuild/README.md

 # About

 Simple tool for completing [sBuildInfo](https://github.com/silvio3105/sBuildInfo) struct after embedded application build.
-Application writes `--file` size and calculated hash.
+Application writes `--file` size and calculated hash to provided location in `--file`.
 It is possible to add pre file and/or post file salt string to hash calculation for additional layer of security before device update.

 Application is built for 64-bit Windows 10 or newer using GCC 16.1.0 and MinGW-w64 14.0.0.